 - This build ensures that whole-disk encryption is enabled.
-At high speeds, there is CPU contention between the Chunk Server and the kernel's encryption software, but the result is a reasonable (and very usable) file-system. - There has been only one case that has been observed where one workload (a client application) was attempting to extract metadata from hundreds of data files, simultaneously.
+At high speeds, there is CPU contention between the Chunk Server and the kernel's encryption software, and although it does not provide full-rate disk throughput the result is a reasonable (and very usable) file-system. - There has been only one case that has been observed where one workload (a client application) was attempting to extract metadata from hundreds of data files, simultaneously.
 This was metadata intensive, to the extent that the Metadata Server impeded data throughput to / from Chunk Servers.
 Unless you expect to frequently see this type of workload, this implementation approach won't affect you.